joesteinkamp/design-knowledge-base/4_Operations/Onboarding/README.md

 # Onboarding

 ## Goals
-- **Baseline Onboarding.** Get acclimated and learn about your company and Design Team.
+- **Baseline Onboarding.** Get acclimated, set up your computer, and the Design Team.
-- **Know Your Role.** Understand why you've been hired and what the overall expectations of your role are. *Some of this should have already been made clear throughout the hiring process.*
+- **Know Your Role.** Understand why you've been hired and what are the overall expectations and goals of your role. *Some of this should have already been made clear throughout the hiring process.*
 - **Build Relationships.** Build relationships with my team and people I'll partner with to do great work.
+- **Learn the Company.** Learn all about your company and the industry its in.
 - **Learn the Customer.** Learn more about the customer and domain to understand context and empathize with customer needs.
 - **Learn the Service & Product.** Learn how customers get value from your company.
 - **Advocate Design.** Expand presence and design education throughout the company.